skmgoldin/gitsync/README.txt

-gitsync is a one line script that pulls from remote in all git repositories in the current directory tree.
+gitsync is a one line script that pulls from remote for all git repositories in the current directory tree.

 Run ./install to install gitsync in ~/bin.